KhanhNLe/SpotifyBPM_KeyGetter/README.md

 Save

 Run Script
-Look at Terminal, copy-paste link into google.com Should ask for your authorization
+Look at Terminal, copy-paste link into your web browser.

+Should ask for your authorization

 I usually get a 404 page here, but that's okay just copy and paste the url after the 404 screen into terminal.

-Everything should work, if you have spotify installed already.
+Everything should work, if you have Spotify installed already.

 Have Fun Practicing!